 7.1.
 The Committee Chairman shall attend the annual general meeting prepared to respond to any shareholder questions on the Committee’s activities.

 8.1.
-For the Chairman of the Board, all executive directors, members of the Operating Committee and senior executives reporting to the BT Chief Executive, and the Chairman, independent non-executive directors and CEO of Openreach, the Committee shall:
+For the Chairman of the Board, all executive directors, members of the Executive Committee, senior executives reporting to the BT Chief Executive, and the Chairman, independent non-executive directors and CEO of Openreach, the Committee shall:

-(b) within the terms of the agreed remuneration policy agree terms for cessation of employment and ensure that any payments made are fair to the individual and the company, that failure is not rewarded and that the duty to mitigate loss is fully recognised;
+b) within the terms of the agreed remuneration policy agree terms for cessation of employment and ensure that any payments made are fair to the individual and the company, that failure is not rewarded and that the duty to mitigate loss is fully recognised; and

 c) authorise execution by the Company of all relevant documents.